learn-co-students/dc-ds-100719/module-5/project/README.md

 For online students, your completed project should contain the following four deliverables:

-1. A **_Narrative Technical Jupyter Notebook_** containing any code you've written for this project.
+1. A **_Narrative Jupyter Notebook_** containing a summary of the code you've written for this project.
 The narrative aspect should walk us through the obeservations you made, the actions you took, and the results+analysis of those results.
 This work will need to be pushed to your GitHub repository in order to submit your project.

+You may have additional Jupyter notebooks that show specific aspects of your project that might not help tell the story of your analysis.
+This might include EDA, exploration and model building that proved fruitless, or visualizations that you're proud of but don't contribute to the narrative.

 2. An organized **README.md** file in the GitHub repository that describes the contents of the repository.
 This file should be the source of information for navigating through the repository.

-4. A **_Non-Technical PPT Presentation_** that gives a brief overview of your problem/dataset, and the pertinent steps of the OSEMN process.
+4. A **_Non-Technical Slide Deck** that gives a brief overview of your problem/dataset, and the pertinent steps of the OSEMN process.
 This should be roughly 8 slides and take no more than five minutes.

 ### Jupyter Notebook Must-Haves